BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 Also wrote many documentation.

 And did the local test for Room database with Robolectric.
 Did this in 30 minutes.
 Why was it so fast? because it took me 3 days on another side project 🤦‍️🤦‍️🤦‍️🤦‍️🤦‍️

+### 11/10/22
+Coding in the train.
+Got an strange exception while trying to do an instrumented test of the DataStore ...🤷

+### 15/10/22
+(Yes I'm coding the week end, bad habit).

+Using Robolectric to test the DataStore (to avoid the annoying exception).

+Works like a charm...until I try to save two data in a row...Have a strange problem that could be linked to...[Windows](https://issuetracker.google.com/issues/203087070#comment3) ?

+And...I recoded many thing to bypass this problem.
+Change the way the DataStore (it's nicier now), and redone test (with some redesign of some tests with `TmdbSourceStatusTester`)

+### 16/10/22
+(Yes I'm coding the week end, again.
+Bad habit again).

+Finalized at last DataStore tests.

+Fought with the windows bug (see above) but it works now!